w3f/polkadot-spec/docs/sect-finality.md

 :::
 ## -sec-num- Forced Authority Set Changes {#sect-finality-forced-changes}

-In a case of emergency where the Polkadot network is unable to finalize blocks, such as in an event of mass validator outage, the Polkadot governance mechanism must enact a forced change, which the Host must handle in a specific manner.
-Given that in such a case finality cannot be relied on, the Host must detect the forced change ([Definition -def-num-ref-](sect-finality#defn-consensus-message-grandpa)) in a (valid) block and apply it to all forks.
+In a case of emergency where the Polkadot network is unable to finalize blocks, such as in the event of a mass validator outage, the Polkadot governance mechanism must enact a forced change, which the Host must handle in a specific manner.
+Given that in such a case, finality cannot be relied on, the Host must detect the forced change ([Definition -def-num-ref-](sect-finality#defn-consensus-message-grandpa)) in a (valid) block and apply it to all forks.

 The ${m}\in{C}{M}_{{g}}$, which is specified by the governance mechanism, defines the starting block at which ${N}_{{\text{delay}}}$ is applied.
 This provides some degree of probabilistic consensus to the network with the assumption that the forced change was received by most participants and that finality can be continued.